top of page

 After the beta reading agreement is signed, half of the total cost will be due before work begins, with the remainder due upon project completion (with the exception of projects under $60, which will be due as one payment at the beginning).
 Invoices will be emailed on both counts.

-I do not charge taxes or service fees; the final quote I give is the only amount you will pay.
+I do not charge taxes or service fees.
+The final quote I give is the only amount you will pay.

 I accept payment through PayPal, but alternatives will be considered upon request.